 - making a railing at the entrance path to the Lovers Square,

 - installation of bicycle stands on the Lovers’ Square and on the Meeting Square,

 - installation of an information board and wooden signpost.

 Development of the “Opolanka” recreational area

-The development of this area is also a continuation of the 2018 project, during the implementation of which a new recreational area was created out of the wasteland, which the residents called Opolanka.
-In 2022, Opolanka will be equipped with elements of small architecture aimed at ecological education of children and youth.
-New tree plantings are designed to reduce the urban heat island effect.
+The development of this area is a continuation of the project from 2018, during which a new recreational area was created from wasteland, which the residents called Opolanka.
+In 2022, Opolanka was equipped with elements of small architecture aimed at ecological education of children and youth.
+New tree plantings are aimed to reduce the “urban heat island” effect.

-- making a pergola in a wooden and steel structure with planting vines;
+a pergola in a steel structure was made with the planting of vines;